 Assessment

 The assessment process is completed in two parts – a first assessment meeting (which may be extended to include additional sessions if required) and a second assessment after an interim period for reflection and consideration of future plans.
-For more information about assessments please see the Frequently asked questions
+For more information about assessments please see Frequently asked questions

 Pathways through the service